Almo E4v Roundup Part 1: UCC Gets Personal

 I love an industry trade show as much as the next person.
 But COVID-19 had other plans for us this year.
 “No trade shows for you!” it said.
 “No fun for you!” it said.
-No sir/ma’am, the AV industry responded.
-Instead, it got creative in a collective effort to meet virtually and connect the world’s #AVtweeps near and far.
+No way, the AV, UCC and digital signage industries responded.
+Instead, we got creative in a collective effort to meet virtually and connect the world’s #AVtweeps near and far.

 Concerning virtual shows and our reporting on them (we do that a lot these days), we’re back at you today with a recap on another one that we sure hope you didn’t miss, because it was really pretty great.
 The host, distributor Almo Professional A/V, did the dang thing for its fall 2020 E4v — the second iteration of the “E4 Evolution” (Almo’s acclaimed E4 Experience but all online in a virtual format).
 Through a second E4v, Almo proved, once again, that it would give the world (and indeed, Tuesday’s E4v attendees came from all over) a chance to engage in forward-thinking education and content for AV and IT.
 Led by our fantastically animated emcee Joel Rollins, it was an E4 like never before.

 Our roundup of the UCC part of the show — part one of five in an E4v recap series — is below.
 Hope you’re looking forward to it as much as we are.